Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 I don't really have much experience with microcontrollers.
 I've played around with some arduinos before and the main entry point for my home network is a Raspberry Pi, but that's about it for recent experience.
-I did take a single course on microcontrollers a few years back, and I was hilariously bad at it, barely reaching a passing grade.
-Nonetheless, I am fascinated by them - they're low powered devices that we can program to make almost anything happen, as long as we're a little careful with ressource management and don't shoot ourselves in the foot.
+I did take a single course on microcontrollers a few years back though.
+I am fascinated by them - they're low powered devices that we can program to make almost anything happen, as long as we're a little careful with ressource management and don't shoot ourselves in the foot.